Inter-Agent Relative Representations for Multi-Agent Option Discovery: Introduction

 We address option discovery for multi-agent systems through a novel \textit{inter-agent relative state abstraction}.
-This new state abstraction compresses the joint state space of a group of agents into a compact latent representation centred around the state of maximal alignment among agents we call the \textit{Fermat state}.
-Through this abstraction of the joint state, we drastically reduce the number of discovered options while also focusing the discovery process on inter-agent relational dynamics.
-We then empirically show how this transformation encourages the emergence of highly coordinated behaviours.
+This new state abstraction compresses the joint state space of a group of agents into a compact latent representation centred around the state of maximal alignment among agents, which we call the \textit{Fermat state}.
+Through this abstraction of the joint state, we drastically reduce the number of discovered options while also focusing the discovery process on how the relationships between the agents change.
+We then empirically show how this abstraction encourages the emergence of highly coordinated behaviours.
 Our approach builds on the intuition that in the absence of an explicit objective, synchronisation over state features represents a natural basis for coordination.
-Returning to the ball game example, both the passing and positioning skills can be understood as forms of multi-agent state synchronisation: determining who holds the ball and how agents align relative to one another along each spatial dimension.
+Returning to the ball game example, both passing and positioning skills can be understood as forms of multi-agent state synchronisation; they determine who holds the ball and how the players align relative to one another along each spatial dimension.
 This intuition is consistent with insights into position alignment in animal collective movement~\citep{animal_study} and emergent coordination in human psychology~\citep{emergen_coordination}.
-The key contributions of our paper are: \begin{small_ind_s_itemize} \item A novel abstract joint state representation that estimates inter-agent relations by transitioning to a multi-dimensional \textit{N-metric space};
+The key contributions of our paper are: \begin{small_ind_s_itemize} \item A novel abstract joint state representation that maps the relationships between the agents to a multi-dimensional \textit{N-metric space};

-\item The use of the abstract state representations for the discovery of highly coordinated joint options, due to their ability to compress and reorient eigenoption discovery toward inter-agent relations;
+\item The use of the abstract state representation, and its ability to compress and reorient eigenoptions toward inter-agent relations, for the discovery of highly coordinated joint options; and